phated/twentyfive-stars/README.md

 You'll need Node.js and Yarn installed on your computer.

+1. Get the JWT from a logged in GraphiQL session, by navigating to `localhost:3000/login` and then grabbing the token after "Bearer" under "HTTP Headers" once redirected to the GraphiQL interface.
+1. Add the token to your `.env` file as `AUTH_TOKEN`
 1. Fetch the Node dependencies using `yarn` command
 1. Then seed the database with `yarn seed`